u2ui/u2/el/counter/README.md

 - ...and decimal places to be displayed!
 - Optional attribute `from="-10"` defines start value.
 Without it, it will start at 0
 - You can set the property `element.value` to start counting.
-- Counter elements get a css variable `--finalWidth` which is set to their `min-width` by default.
+- Counter elements get a css variable `--js-final-width` which is set to their `min-width` by default.
 - Use the inner HTML as fallback.

 ## Usage